-This is an individual competition.
-Only one student entry per chapter will be considered.
-Each chapter must select one student to represent them.
-Twelve (12) entries total will be accepted for this competition.
-Entries will be accepted on a first-come, first-served basis.
+- This is an individual competition. - Only one (1) entry per chapter will be accepted.
+Each chapter must select one student to represent them. - A maximum of twelve (12) entries total will be accepted, on a first-come, first-served basis.